 As a new mom, it’s hard finding the motivation to exercise after having a C-Section.
 I remember being there myself.

 But what’s even harder for C-Section moms is that you can’t do any real exercise until several weeks after having C-Section surgery.
 Sometimes it can be months.
+Then when the time comes when you can exercise, you often lose the motivation.
+That was exactly my experience. 😥 So I know how depressing it can be.

 Here are a few things that helped me…

 1. Get on the buddy system.
 If you like the gym but lack the motivation to go, find someone that will go with you on a regular basis.
 I’ve done several exercise programs since my first gym membership fiasco, but it can be a lot harder to actually go if you’re going alone.
 If you have someone ringing your door bell every day who is ready to go, or if there is someone at the gym waiting on you, chances are you’re more likely to go.
-It’s the accountability factor.
-But it’s a lot more desirable than working out all by yourself.
+It’s the accountability factor and it’s a lot more desirable than working out all by yourself.

 2. Get some new workout clothes and shoes.
 Having some new things makes working out so much more fun!
 When I have new clothes or shoes it motivates me to USE what I bought, it’s like having a new start.